 Multi-column Model vs Single-column Model

 TDengine supports multi-column model.
-As long as physical metrics are collected simultaneously by a data collection point (with a consistent timestamp), these metrics can be placed in a STable as different columns.
-However, there is also an extreme design, a single-column model, in which each collected physical metric is set up separately, so each type of physical metrics is set up separately with a STable.
-For example, create 3 Stables, one each for current, voltage and phase.
+As long as metrics are collected simultaneously by a data collection point (with the same timestamp), these metrics can be placed in a STable as different columns.
+However, there is also an extreme design, a single-column model, in which a STable is created for each metric.
+For smart meter example, we need to create 3 Stables, one for current, one for voltage and one for phase.

 TDengine recommends using multi-column model as much as possible because of higher insertion and storage efficiency.
 However, for some scenarios, types of collected metrics often change.
-In this case, if multi-column model is adopted, the structure definition of STable needs to be frequently modified so make the application complicated.
+In this case, if multi-column model is adopted, the schema definition of STable needs to be modified frequently and the application becomes complicated.
 To avoid that, single-column model is recommended.